JohnSnowLabs/johnsnowlabs/docs/_posts/gpirge/2023-08-17-assertion_vop_3cl_emb_clinical_en.md

                                               ner_converter,
                                               assertion))

-val data = Seq("I was feeling a lot of anxiety honestly.
-It was right after my mother was diagnosed with diabetes.").toDS.toDF("text")
+val data = Seq("I was feeling anxiety honestly.
+Can it bring on tremors?
+It was right after my friend was diagnosed with diabetes.").toDS.toDF("text")

 val result = pipeline.fit(data).transform(data)
 ```